The same news article shown on a laptop and on a mobile phone.

 As a lead on this project, I collaborated with two of Gov's designers with the goal of unifying the article experience across all three platforms while maintaining usability for Gov’s specific audience.
 I drove the design direction while the Gov designers provided domain expertise on their users' needs.

 This initiative was part of a broader business effort to streamline the multi-product customer experience and reduce tech debt.
-The project spanned about a month and required alignment across multiple stakeholder groups
+The project spanned about a month and required alignment across multiple stakeholder groups.

 Standardizing article actions